-You can save money too using the gear provided by NCOAE and by purchasing many items from the athletic clothing, sporting goods, and camping sections at your local discount store, such as Target.
+You can save money too using the gear provided by NCOAE and by purchasing many items from the athletic clothing, sporting goods, and camping sections at your local discount store, such as Target or Walmart.

 Athletic clothing is usually synthetic and works well for camping.

 - If you have questions about gear you already own, send us an e-mail or call and we will assess its suitability for the environment where it will be used.
-We might suggest that you return your grandfather's heavy cotton sleeping bag to the garage and rent or purchase a lightweight, synthetic version instead.
-Any gear you bring must meet NCOAE's standards. - If you prefer to purchase all of your gear that's fine too, but if you're not sure you'll ever use that \$400 internal frame backpack or sleeping bag again, we may have one available to rent!
-Of course you don't have to rent equipment from us, but our gear is tailor-made to fit our expeditions - All participants who wish to rent gear must pay a \$250 deposit on gear to cover possible loss or damage.
-If all gear is returned in the condition in which you received it, the full deposit will be applied to any rental charges, and the remainder returned to you - so inspect the gear closely before and after renting.
-Damaged or lost group gear expenses are divided among all participants.
-Damaged or lost rental gear is charged to the renter.
-All rental gear is \$25 per item. - Please do not pack jeans or jean shorts.
+We might suggest that you return your grandfather's heavy cotton sleeping bag to the garage and borrow or purchase a lightweight, synthetic version instead.
+Any gear you bring must meet NCOAE's standards. - If you prefer to purchase all of your gear that's fine too, but if you're not sure you'll ever use that \$400 internal frame backpack or sleeping bag again, we may have one available to use!
+Of course you don't have to borrow equipment from us, but our gear is tailor-made to fit our expeditions - Please do not pack jeans or jean shorts.
 If you have a choice, please pack non-cotton clothing.
-Mesh or synthetic clothing dries quickest and therefore is the best option while backpacking. - Remember to bring one or two sets of "in-town clothes" for your return flight / drive after the trip! - Items listed below with an asterisk (\) may be available, in limited quantities, for student rental, on an as needed basis.
+Mesh or synthetic clothing dries quickest and therefore is the best option while backpacking. - Remember to bring one or two sets of "in-town clothes" for your return flight / drive after the trip! - Do not bring electronics (i.e. cell phones, tablets, smart watches, MP3 players, etc.) If flying unaccompanied to/from the trip location, please bring your cell phone with you while traveling.
+At check-in, all cell phones and other electronics will be collected by NCOAE staff and secured in a lock box until your group returns from the field. - Items listed below with an asterisk (\) may be available, in limited quantities, for student use on an as needed basis.

 Comments, questions, concerns...
-Call NCOAE Headquarters Monday through Friday between the hours of 8:30am-4:30pm EST at (910) 399-8090.
+Call NCOAE Headquarters Monday through Friday between the hours of 8:30am - 4:30pm EST at (910) 399-8090.